 Want to experience a classic American road trip?
 Take your pick from these 8 stunning routes that will let you experience the USA with a car or campervan.
 The deserts of the Wild West, the fabled Californian coast or the red and gold leaves of the Appalachian Mountains - we can help you plan any American road trip that takes your fancy.

-With a start point in California’s most laid-back city, be sure to explore the city before you pick up the car.
-Cycle over the Golden Gate Bridge for sparkling views of the bay area, uncover the history of the prison island of Alcatraz and sip the best coffee in a hipster café in the Hayes Valley – this city is achingly cool and will lure you back with its charm!
+With a starting point in California’s most laid-back city, be sure to explore the city before you pick up the car.
+Cycle over the Golden Gate Bridge for sparkling views of the bay area, uncover the history of the prison island of Alcatraz and sip the best coffee in a hipster café in the Hayes Valley – San Francisco is achingly cool and will lure you back with its charm!

 This drive takes in the highlights of the Pacific Coast between Los Angeles and San Francisco – as George discovered on her road trip.
 From the small seaside towns of Monterey and Carmel-by-the-Sea before following the rugged coast of Big Sur and Garrapata State Park where you can look out for the protected sea otters.
 Stop to enjoy the beaches of Pfeiffer Beach before emerging from the redwoods by Moro Rock and cruising into Los Angeles to relax by the Santa Monica Pier.